What does it mean to shelter in place?

 "We've seen a huge amount of stocking up.
 That's my polite phrase for it," de Blasio said.
 "I am of course concerned.
 I want to emphasize how important it is to share with other people."

-So, during a shelter in place, most activity would be limited, but there will likely be plans for getting necessities like food and medicine.
+So, during a shelter in place, most activity would be limited, but provisions would be made for getting necessities like food and medicine.
 Similar rules were implemented when Spain and Italy were put on lockdown.

 According to the government decree in Spain, people are only allowed to leave their homes to buy food and medicine, commute to work, go to medical centers and banks or take trips related to the care for the young and the elderly during the lockdown.